Honeysuckle (horse): 2019/2020 National Hunt season

 On her first appearance of the new season, Honeysuckle was matched against male opposition for the first time in a two and a half mile hurdle at Fairyhouse on 12 November when she started the odds-on favourite and won by eleven lengths from the Navan Novice Hurdle winner Easy Game.
 Nineteen days later, over the same course and distance, the mare was stepped back up to Grade I class for the Hatton's Grace Hurdle and went off the 9/10 favourite in a six-runner field which included Apple's Jade, Bacardys (Champion Novice Hurdle), Penhill and Killultagh Vic (Irish Daily Mirror Novice Hurdle).
-Honeysuckle raced in third place behind Killultagh Vic and Apple's Jade before taking the lead before taking the lead at the penultimate flight and drawing away to win by nine lengths from Bacardys.
+Honeysuckle raced in third place behind Killultagh Vic and Apple's Jade before taking the lead at the penultimate flight and drawing away to win by nine lengths from Bacardys.
 After the race Blackmore commented "She’s very special and this was a big step up today.
 Sitting on her back is a privileged position to be in...
-I hope she loves the place across the water as well!" while De Bromhead said "She was brilliant and even I could enjoy it a bit.
+I hope she loves the place across the water as well!" while de Bromhead said "She was brilliant and even I could enjoy it a bit.
 I couldn’t believe it when Rachael took a pull on her turning in considering the calibre of race she was in...
 She’s grown and developed over the summer".